prpaskov/publicationBot/README.md

 - Writes a paper — including Motivation, Methodology, Conclusion, and Bibliography — proving that X causes Y.
 - Edits the paper to optimize quality.
 - Formats paper in LaTeX.
-- Writes code fabricating accompanying dataset.
+- Writes code fabricating an accompanying dataset.

 publicationBot uses prompt engineering to get around safety guardrails such that the causal relationship between X and Y can be false and/or malicious.
 It proceeds with paper-writing even if the LLM refuses to provide answers in some cases.
 User can set the LLM model and adjust its temperature and version.